Han Dynasty — Golden Era of Legendary Civilians

 Unearthed Embroidery of Han — Hunan Museum (Photo by Dongmaiying)

-Worse, Emperors Liu Zhi and Liu Hong even started selling political positions and noble titles for money.
+Worse, Emperor Liu Zhi and Emperor Liu Hong even started selling political positions and noble titles for money.

-Incapable emperors, intense struggles, corruption, merger, and severe land acquisitions caused the appearance of some powerful warlords with large numbers of private forces.
+Incapable emperors, intense struggles, corruption, mergers, and severe land acquisitions caused the appearance of some powerful warlords with large numbers of private forces.

 When Emperor Liu Xie ascended to the throne as an 8-year-old, he was controlled by eunuchs and then powerful overlords.
 He tried his best to fight against those forces but never succeeded.